Skip to content

 Practical Example

-Goal: When the player presses a button, transfer an object from one storage to another.
+Goal: When the player presses a button, run an attach command on a specific AttachableObject.

 InputButtonEvent ("Fire1", On Press)